 Where do you do most of your reading?

 I’m not a very fast reader.
 I like to savour every word.
 I read before bedtime and if I really love the book I’m reading, I keep it near and read whenever I can, even during the ad breaks on the telly.
+I’ve also discovered audiobooks, which I listen to when I’m out walking or commuting.
+It’s an easy way to digest more books, which is a very good thing, yes?

 Where can you be found on a